zhiyuoe/shadowagent/docs/design-process.md

 ## Design direction

 - A coop game where RL agent and the player influence each other with a purpose.
-- RL and player collaborate to solve puzzles together.
+- RL and players collaborate to solve puzzles together.

 ---